-While attending law school, Johnson was an associate Texas survey editor of the SMU Law Review, was a teaching assistant for the legal research, writing and advocacy program for first year law students and served as an extern to the SMU Legal Affairs Office.
+While attending law school, Johnson was an associate Texas survey editor of the SMU Law Review and a teaching assistant for the legal research, writing and advocacy program for first year law students.
+He also served as an extern to the SMU Legal Affairs Office.
 Prior to law school, Johnson worked as an electrical engineer developing integrated aircraft computer systems under defense contracts for the U.S. Air Force.
-He also has experience facilitating scientific research for the U.S. Navy and developing embedded software systems for enterprise servers at IBM.
+He also facilitated scientific research for the U.S. Navy and developed embedded software systems for enterprise servers at IBM.

 - Intellectual Ventures I and II v.
 T-Mobile USA, Inc. (D. Del.)—summary judgment of non-infringement for multiple wireless telecommunications providers in a case involving 12 patents-in-suit accusing LTE cellular communications technology

 - BASCOM Global Internet Servs., Inc. v.
 AT&T Mobility LLC (N.D.
 Tex.)—representation of AT&T in a patent infringement action involving Internet content filtering technology

 - Adaptix, Inc. v.
 Apple, Inc. (N.D.
 Cal.)—summary judgment of non-infringement on behalf of AT&T Mobility in a patent infringement action involving LTE cellular communication technology

 - Teleconference Systems LLC v.
 Genband, Inc. (E.D.
 Tex.)—representation of Genband in patent infringement action involving videoconferencing technology

 - EMG Tech., LLC v.
 Fluor Corp.
 (E.D.
 Tex.)—defense of Fluor Corporation in patent infringement action involving mobile Internet technology